 There is no obligation to purchase school logo uniform.
 Many high street shops & supermarkets sell suitable clothing.
 However, should you wish to purchase school merchandise please visit Make It Mine

 We have a lost property area.
-Please ask a member of staff if you would like to check for an item of lost property
+Please ask a member of staff if you would like to check for an item of lost property.
+Named items that end up in lost property can easily be returned.

 What if I cannot afford the uniform, or I wish to consider sustainability?